Amherstburg in Essex County, Ontario — Central Canada (North America)

 Erected by Parks Canada.

 Location.
-42° 6.415′ N, 83° 6.81′ W. Marker is in Amherstburg, Ontario, in Essex County.
+42° 6.427′ N, 83° 6.847′ W. Marker is in Amherstburg, Ontario, in Essex County.
 Marker can be reached from Laird Avenue South just south of Elm Avenue, on the right when traveling south.
-This historical marker is located just inside, and to the right, of the riverside footpath entrance to the recreated Fort Malden, that is part of the Fort Malden National Historic Site.
+This historical marker is located in a cluster of two markers, situated a short distance in front of the visitor entrance to the recreated Fort Malden National Historic Site, very near the Detroit River, along the national park's river walkway.
 Touch for map.
 Marker is in this post office area: Amherstburg ON N9V 1X5, Canada.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Site Over Time (within shouting distance of this marker); Fort Defences (within shouting distance of this marker); Privy (about 90 meters away, measured in a direct line); Strategic Location (about 90 meters away); Boblo Island Detroit River Heritage (about 120 meters away); Major John Richardson (about 120 meters away); Shoreline Breakwall (about 120 meters away).
+The Site Over Time (here, next to this marker); Brick Officers’ Guard Room (within shouting distance of this marker); Detroit River Heritage (about 90 meters away, measured in a direct line); Indian Council House (about 90 meters away); Shoreline Breakwall (about 90 meters away); Strategic Location (about 90 meters away); Boblo Island (about 90 meters away); Major John Richardson (about 120 meters away).
 Touch for a list and map of all markers in Amherstburg.